 If you are using the CLI in development, the project directory's

 www directory contains the source files.
-Run either of
+Run any of

 these within the project directory to rebuild the app: